yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Power_Management/pm_low_power_modes_socoff.rst

 By default, SOC_OFF mode enabled by default in SDK.
 IO_ONLY_PLUS_DDR mode can be enabled by changing boardcfg in u-boot at build time.

-The low power mode is set statically at build time in “lpm_cfg” section of the power management board config.
+The low power mode is set statically at build time in "lpm_cfg" section of the power management board config.
 In the u-boot source tree the boardcfg is present at:

 .. ifconfig:: CONFIG_part_variant in ('J7200')